 Safe and Edible Toothpaste in 1987

 When humans ventured into space, it was still essential to keep their teeth clean.
-Astronauts needed a way to keep their teeth clean while in space, so NASA was able to invent an edible toothpaste.
-This toothpaste was used like regular toothpaste but then could be swallowed after brushing.
-Not long after, people realized that this toothpaste was perfect for children to use!
+Astronauts needed a way to clean their teeth while in space, so NASA was able to invent an edible toothpaste to help with that issue.
+This toothpaste was used like regular toothpaste but then brushing could be swallowed.
+Not long after, people realized that this toothpaste was a perfect way to get children to brush!
 Children tend to eat or swallow their toothpaste, and this new edible toothpaste did not risk the child’s health if they ingested it.
 Edible toothpaste was then repurposed toward children’s usage.

 Whitening Toothpaste in 1989